The Northern School of Art

-The Northern School of Art is a further and higher education art and design college, based in Middlesbrough and Hartlepool in the north-east of England.
-The college was called Cleveland College of Art and Design after the former non-metropolitan county of Cleveland, operational from 1974 to 1996.
-In April 2018 it was announced that the college would change its name to The Northern School of Art effective from September 2018.
+The Northern College of Art is a further and higher education art and design college in Middlesbrough and Hartlepool in the north-east of England.
+The college was called Cleveland College of Art and Design after the former non-metropolitan county of Cleveland.
+In 2018, the college changed its name to The Northern School of Art.
+In 2026, the college separated its two sites, and changed the name of the Middlesbrough campus to The Northern College of Art; the Hartlepool campus remains as The Northern School of Art.

-The college's current principal is Martin Raby.

 History and estates

 Middlesbrough School of Art, on Durham Street, and the nearby Government School of Arts in the Athenaeum on Church Street, West Hartlepool first opened in 1870 and 1874 respectively.

 In May 1960, the Green Lane campus based in the Linthorpe area of Middlesbrough was opened by Robin Darwin, then-Principal of the Royal College of Art, and was later extended as Middlesbrough School of Art.
 The campus closed its doors and re-located to the centre of Middlesbrough in September 2021.

 The Northern School of Art is the only specialist art and design college in the north-east of England and one of only three in the country in the further education sector.